mamoore1440/Econ-Blog-old/src/content/general/Ideas-Notes.md

   - Y2K
     - Stock bubble *yeat*
     - Rate cuts my dude
+    - Oh no did someone blow a bubble??
   - 2008
-    - Oh no did someone get addicted to cheap debt?
+    - Oh no did someone get addicted to cheap debt??
     - Housing bubble
     - BRO IMAGINE HAVING A WORKING BUSINESS CYCLE
-    - Bitcoin :Eye raised emoji:
+    - Bitcoin :Eyebrow raised emoji:
   - Revivals
     - 2008
+      - QE
     - 2010
     - 2012
     - 2018
+      - Repo
     - 2020 (bailout of the century)
+      - Covid
     - ??? (no monkeypox is here)
 So the story would be the history of all this.
+This would become the set and setting of our current event.
 Unfortunately, this looks like a lot of work.

-Talk about:
-* Bretton woods

 Each page/year shold have a *STORY ARC*
-It would be ARCs stacked on top of each other that show the current strengths, weaknesses, and problems
+It would be ARCs stacked on top of each other that show the current strengths, weaknesses, and problems of the economy
- * WW2 on have good
+ * WW2 until 70s have good economy (low problems)
  * 80s on have unproductive debt
+ * 04 on has bad housing bubble
+   * deflated a bit in 08, but worse now.
+ * Revival attemps also